For other business related information on Latvia please see the following useful links:

 • European Union border with Russia, making it ideal for east/west trade.

-• Three ice-free international ports integrated with well developed transport infrastructure to the East, including a reliable and developed railway system (used by the U.S. and other NATO countries to deliver non-military supplies directly from ships through Latvian ports to Afghanistan, and transit to eastern countries (regularly scheduled container block trains to Moscow and Kazakhstan).
+• Three ice-free international ports integrated with well developed transport infrastructure to the East, including a reliable and developed railway system (used by the U.S. and other NATO countries to deliver non-military supplies directly from ships through Latvian ports to Afghanistan, and transit to eastern countries (regularly scheduled container block trains to Moscow, Kazakhstan, Belarus, and Ukraine).

-• One of the fastest growing airports in Europe, leading air transportation hub in the region with more than 80 direct connections providing convenient accessibility for business and leisure travel.
+• One of the fastest growing airports in Europe, leading air transportation hub in the region with around 80 direct connections during the winter season and 100 destinations in the summer season, providing convenient accessibility for business and leisure travel.

 • Highly developed communications infrastructure:

-o Latvia ranks 5th globally for broadband connectivity (> 25Mb/s) (by State of the Internet report by Akamai, Q1, 2016).
+o Latvia ranks 18th globally for broadband connectivity (> 15Mb/s) (by State of the Internet report by Akamai, Q1, 2017).

 • Riga, capital of Latvia - ranked as on of the Best Large European City for Cost Effectiveness by FDI Magazine "European Cities and Regions of the Future ".

-• Competitive labor costs, relatively low in comparison with the U.S. and Western Europe (4th lowest in the EU according to Eurostat).
+• Competitive labor costs, relatively low in comparison with the U.S. and Western Europe.

 • Competitive real estate costs and taxes.